ACANETS/pscp/README.md

    build_graph.py is the code for offline Measurement Archive (MA) data processing.
 The objective is to build a traceroute graph for find_ps_node module.

  1.1. query_diy.py

    This module is used to return a list of MA hosts from perfSONAR lookup service directory.

  1.2. traceroute_collector.py

    This module can build a traceroute dataset by retrieving the traceroute tests records in hosts' MAs by using perfSONAR client REST interface.

    dataset95 is a small dataset we built from 95 chosen MA hosts in central and eastern regions of US.

 graphviz_example.py is used for visualizing the traceroute graph.
 It needs corresponding Python library.

  2.control_plane.py is the code for online measurement test controls.

-   To start the control plane, use "python control_plane.py [source_host_name] [destination_host_name]".
+   To start the control plane, use:

+     python control_plane.py [source_host_name] [destination_host_name].

  1.1. find_ps_node.py is one module of our control plane.
       After obtaining the traceroute of a problematic path, this module is used to find the nearest perfSONAR node for each target router on the path by looking up the graph we built offline.